 Learning to drive is a rite of passage to young adulthood for thousands of South Carolina youth.
 It brings new levels of independence and opportunities, enabling young people to take themselves to school, work, and participate in extra-curricular activities.
 But teens who do not have access to a driver's education program may wait longer to obtain a license and will often miss the important skills and training taught during driver's education.

-In 2019, SCNSC launched the Keys to Independence program to provide FREE driver’s education training to foster care teens in the Midlands.
+In 2019, SCNSC launched the Keys to Independence program to provide free driver’s education training to foster care teens in the Midlands.
 Reach us to learn more about the scholarship program.